mrk169xxx/steem-curation-report/README.md

 ```
 crontab -e
 ```

-Chose to proceed with vim or nano.
-Then add the above line then save and exit.
+Chose to proceed with vim or nano, then add the below line, then save and exit.

 ```
 0 0 * * * node /root/steem-curation-report/steem-curation-report.js
 ```

 The path depends on where you have put the folder of the project on your server.

 ### Notes

 * Users can only post on Steem once every 5 minutes.
 If some other activities or reports are planned at the same time, they need to be time spaced.

 ### Contribution & Features Request